jnoodle/CoDesign/README.md

 ### Why should you contribute to Earn?
 - Consistent, good-quality contributions will earn you [contributor](https://docs.superteam.fun/the-superteam-handbook/getting-started/community-structure) status in the Superteam of your preference!
 Contributors get special access to channels on Discord, preferential entry to events, and is a great stepping stone to becoming a Superteam member.
 - Get [XP](https://docs.superteam.fun/the-superteam-handbook/community/the-reputation-system) if you're already a Superteam Member or Contributor
-- Unwavering love and support from the Superteam Earn team!
+- Unwavering love and support from the CoDesign team!

 ### Contributors
 <a href="https://github.com/SuperteamDAO/earn/graphs/contributors">